Dingle Dell (St Heliers): History

 In the 1930s, men on labour relief schemes spurred by the Great Depression built Fern Glen Road.
 They filled the swamp and formed about 20 paths.
 The Director of Plant Reserves Mr T.G.
 Aldridge and St Heliers resident Mr J.W.
 Kealy lead the planting of native ferns and trees, including nikau palms.

 In 1950 the St Heliers Beautifying Society helped to transform the reserve into a "wilderness park," closely resembling the reserve as it is today.
 The reserve at the time lacked native trees and had sparse growth, with only one kauri.
 The Society appealed to the Mayor of Auckland John Allum for funding, and was involved in the planting and development of the reserve.
+The Society appealed to the Mayor of Auckland John Allum for funding, and was involved in the planting and development of the reserve which was at that time still in poor and unsafe condition.

-In 1954, 100 trees were planted for the 50th anniversary of the Road Board taking over the Reserve.
+In 1954, 100 trees were planted for the 50th anniversary of the West Tamaki Road Board taking over the reserve.
 As of June 1955 the reserve had 72 kauri trees, 36 rimu trees, and 20 varieties of native trees.
 In this year 100 nikau trees were planted.
 The St Heliers Beautifying Society added three seats by the Fern Glen Road entrance to the reserve.